pauldmnn/Be-healthy-project/README.md

 - Full page :
     - The page is fully responsive on large/medium/small resolutions.
+    - The website requires a refresh after the screen was resized to allow the pie chart to resize as per the screen size.

 - BMI calculator
     - Calculator is fully responsive an different screen resolutions